-Master's degree in counseling or very closely related field - Minimum 3.0 graduate GPA - Minimum GRE composite score of 291: 150 verbal reasoning, 141 quantitative reasoning and 3.5 analytical writing. - Current resume - Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program. - Interview with faculty.
-This interview will focus on the assessment of factors such as emotional maturity, professional related experience, readiness for the program, life experiences, attitude, compatibility with department goals, and communication/interpersonal skills. - If the prospective student's master's degree is NOT from a CACREP accredited counseling program, the student must have taken the equivalent of: - CEPD 7138 Multicultural Counseling 3 - CEPD 6140 Introduction to Counseling Practice 3 - CEPD 6131 Counseling Theories 3 - CEPD 6160 Group Counseling 3 - CEPD 7152 Research and Program Evaluation 3 • CEPD 6188 - Practicum: Professional Counseling 3 Note:
+- Master's degree in counseling or very closely related field - Minimum 3.0 graduate GPA - Minimum GRE composite score of 291: 150 verbal reasoning, 141 quantitative reasoning and 3.5 analytical writing. - Current resume - Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program. - Interview with faculty.
+This interview will focus on the assessment of factors such as emotional maturity, professional related experience, readiness for the program, life experiences, attitude, compatibility with department goals, and communication/interpersonal skills. - If the prospective student's master's degree is NOT from a CACREP accredited counseling program, the student must have taken the equivalent of: - o CEPD 7138 Multicultural Counseling 3 Credit Hours - O CEPD 6140 Basic Counseling Skills 3 Credit Hours - o CEPD 6141 Principles of Clinical Mental Health Counseling 3 Credit Hours - o CEPD 6151 Assessment & Appraisal in Counseling 3 Credit Hours - o CEPD 6131 Counseling Theories 3 Credit Hours - o CEPD 6160 Group Counseling 3 Credit Hours - CEPD 6182 Internship: Professional Counseling 1.0 6.0 Credit Hours (CEPD 6188 Prerequisite) - o CEPD 7141 Professional Orientation and Ethics in Counseling 3 Credit Hours - o CEPD 7152 Research and Program Evaluation 3 Credit Hours - o CEPD 6188 Practicum: Professional Counseling 3 Credit Hours Note:

 Equivalency of courses must be determined and approved by the student's advisor.
 Students who are admitted without having the equivalent of the above courses are expected to complete them successfully before taking the required Ed.S. coursework.
 These prerequisite courses will not count toward meeting the requirements for the Ed.S. degree.

-Doctorate in Education

-Higher Education Administration, Ed.D.
+Core Curriculum - CEPD 8138 Advanced Multicultural Counseling 3 Credit Hours - CEPD 8185 Professional Research Writing 3 Credit Hours - CEPD 8184 Research: Quantitative Analysis 3 Credit Hours - CEPD 8194 Research: Mixed Methods Analysis 3 Credit Hours - CEPD 8152 Consultation, Collaboration and Program Development in Counseling 3 Credit Hours - CEPD 8156 Designing Effective Programs 3 Credit Hours - CEPD 8171 Current Issues in Counseling and Supervision 3 Credit Hours - CEPD 8141 Supervision in Counseling 3 Credit Hours - CEPD Elective 3 Doctorate in Education Higher Education Administration, Ed.D.

 The Ed.D in Higher Education in Administration aims to teach students how to appropriately and effectively address critical issues in higher education administration through critical analysis and reflective thought, and teach students to understand, analyze, and utilize literature to influence decisions in higher education.
-Additionally, our students will be able to conduct and review institutional assessments in order to analyze policy and program effectiveness to make informed decisions.
-Students who graduate from this program should be able to understand the intricacies and nuances of higher education.
-Our students will also be able to identify legal issues and changes that affect practice in higher education.
+Additionally, students will be able to conduct and review institutional assessments in order to analyze policy and program effectiveness to make informed decisions.
+Students who graduate from this program will be able to understand the intricacies and nuances of higher education.
+Students will also be able to identify legal issues and changes that affect practice in higher education.
 Finally, students will be able to identify personal values and ethics as it influences their professional practice.
 Admission Requirements Include: